June-Skeeter/GEOB270_Lab2_2021S1/index.md

 ## Download the Census Data

 Now download [the census data](https://github.com/June-Skeeter/GEOB270_Lab2_2021S1/blob/main/lab2_Data.zip) and extract the lab2_Data.zip file to your newly created Lab2_Project folder.

+# Credit

+- This lab was written by June Skeeter using content adapted from lab assignments created by Naomi Schwartz and Sally Hermansen.